Gummy35/riden-dongle-esp32/README.md

 The ESP32 consumes a lot of current, so there are a lot of precautions to be taken regarding its power supply with the dongle port.
 I'll post the modifications ASAP.

-Warning: I'm not a trained electronics technician, and I'm an UI whiz.
+Warning: I'm not a trained electronics technician, and I'm far from beeing a UI specialist.
 I'm doing this to learn, and for fun, while trying to progress and above all respect the original project as much as possible.

 Below, the original README: